Ajinkya8881/concepts/Life-Skills/Tiny_habits.md

 # Tiny Habits

-### Question 1
+## Question 1

-The most interesting idea for me was that huge life changes do not always start with huge actions.
-The speaker explained how very small habits, when done consistently, can slowly transform a person's behavior and mindset.
-I also liked the idea that people fail at habits not because they are lazy, but because they try to change too much too quickly.
+The idea I found most interesting was that lasting improvement usually begins with actions that seem almost too small to matter.
+The speaker explained that habits become easier to maintain when they require very little effort at the beginning.
+This changed my perspective because I realized that consistency matters more than making dramatic changes all at once.

 ---

-### Question 2
+## Question 2

-B = MAP means Behavior happens when Motivation, Ability, and Prompt come together at the same time.
+The B = MAP model explains that a behavior happens only when three things work together: Motivation, Ability, and Prompt.

-- M (Motivation) → Our desire or willingness to do something
+* **Motivation (M):** The reason or desire to take action
-- A (Ability) → How easy the habit is to perform
+* **Ability (A):** How easy it is to perform the action
-- P (Prompt) → A reminder that tells us to do the habit

-We can make habits easier by reducing difficulty and attaching them to simple prompts instead of depending only on motivation.
+* **Prompt (P):** The signal that reminds us to act

-For example, instead of planning to study for 3 hours daily, starting with solving just one coding question after breakfast is easier to maintain.
+One useful lesson from this model is that motivation alone is unreliable because it changes frequently.
+Building habits becomes easier when the task is simple and linked to an existing routine.
+For example, instead of planning to code for several hours every day, starting with writing one small program after class can be more sustainable.

 ---

-### Question 3
+## Question 3

-Celebrating or “Shining” after completing a habit is important because it creates positive emotions in the brain.
-These positive feelings help the brain connect happiness with the action, making it more likely that the habit will be repeated again.
-Even small celebrations help build consistency and make habits feel rewarding instead of stressful.
+The concept of celebrating small wins after completing a habit stood out to me because it connects progress with positive emotions.
+When people acknowledge even small achievements, the habit feels more rewarding and enjoyable.
+This increases the likelihood of repeating the action and turning it into a regular behavior.

 ---

-### Question 4
+## Question 4

-The most interesting idea in the video was how small improvements made consistently every day can create huge long-term results.
-I liked the comparison that becoming just 1% better daily may seem small in the beginning, but over time the improvements compound and create a massive difference in skills, confidence, and overall growth.
+One lesson I found valuable was the idea that progress compounds over time.
+Small daily improvements may not show immediate results, but repeated effort gradually builds skills and confidence.
+This mindset encourages patience and reminds us that long-term success is usually created through steady actions rather than sudden breakthroughs.

 ---

-## 4. Book Summary of Atomic Habits
+# Atomic Habits – Book Summary

-### Question 5
+## Question 5

-The book explains that habits are strongly connected to identity.
-Instead of focusing only on goals, we should focus on becoming the type of person I want to be.
-For example, instead of saying “I want to learn coding,” a my thought should be, “I am becoming a disciplined programmer.”
-Repeating habits strengthens that identity over time.
+A major idea from the book is that habits shape identity.
+Instead of concentrating only on goals, people should focus on becoming the type of person they want to be.
+For example, rather than saying “I want to become good at programming,” I can think of myself as someone who practices coding regularly and values continuous learning.

 ---

-### Question 6
+## Question 6

-The book suggests making habits easier by reducing friction and simplifying the process.
-Small actions are easier to repeat consistently.
-It also recommends preparing the environment in advance, breaking habits into tiny steps, and making the habit convenient to perform.
-When a habit feels easy, there is a higher chance of sticking to it regularly.
+The book emphasizes making good habits simple and accessible.
+When a task feels easy to start, people are more likely to repeat it consistently.
+Creating a supportive environment, reducing unnecessary effort, and breaking larger goals into smaller actions can help habits become part of everyday life.

 ---

-### Question 7
+## Question 7

-The book suggests making bad habits harder by increasing friction and removing easy access to them.
-For example, turning off notifications, keeping distracting apps away, or creating obstacles between yourself and the habit can reduce the chances of repeating it.
-The more difficult or inconvenient the habit becomes, the less likely it is to continue.
+To reduce unwanted habits, the book recommends making them less convenient and less visible.
+Small changes such as limiting access, reducing triggers, or introducing obstacles can lower the chance of repeating those behaviors.
+Creating a more intentional environment helps maintain better self-control.

 ---

-## 5. Reflection
+# Reflection

-### Question 8
+## Question 8

-One habit I would like to do more of is consistently implementing what I learn in theory through coding.
+One habit I would like to improve is applying what I learn through regular hands-on practice instead of only consuming information.

 Steps I can take:

-1. Keep my laptop and coding platform ready before starting the day
-2. Fix a small daily target like solving one or two concepts instead of aiming too high
-3. Study at the same time every day to create consistency
+1. Allocate a fixed amount of time each day for implementation
+2. Begin with small practical tasks rather than large projects
+3. Maintain a routine that supports consistency
-4. Track my progress to make the habit satisfying
+4. Track completed work to stay motivated
-5. Celebrate small wins whenever I solve a difficult problem or understand a new concept
+5. Reflect on progress and reward small achievements

 ---

-### Question 9
+## Question 9

-One habit I would like to reduce is wasting time scrolling on social media.
+One habit I would like to reduce is spending unnecessary time on social media and short-form content.

 Steps I can take:

-1. Turn off unnecessary notifications
+1. Limit screen time during focused work sessions
-2. Keep distracting apps away from the home screen
+2. Keep distracting apps away from immediate access
-3. Use app timers or website blockers during study hours
-4. Replace scrolling with another activity like coding practice or reading
+3. Replace idle scrolling with productive activities
+4. Set clear goals before opening social media
-5. Remind myself how unproductive scrolling affects my goals and focus
+5. Regularly remind myself of how better time management supports my long-term goals